AliceLinux AliceLinux's (un)official documentation and devblog

 ...

-(start rebuilding package here)
+(start rebuilding packages in dependencies order here)

 ...